kderme/gsoc/blog/rqlite.md

 ```
 <br/>
 and indeed we can see that we Got an empty list, while we would have expected a list with a single Perosn which was just
 added (aka stale read).
-Let's see what happens here
+Let's see what happens here:

 - Node 0 is created, listening on Port 4001
 - Node 1 is created, listening on Port 4003
 - Node listening on 1, gets a post request, to insert a new Person.
 Since this node is not a leader, this request is